My Favorite Stories

 Broken Windows

 In 1969, the research psychologist Philip Zimbardo conducted an experiment.
-He placed two completely identical cars in perfect condition separately with the hood raised in the poor part of the Bronx and in Silicon Valley’s Palo Alto, then took off the license plates and left the doors open to see what would happen.
+He set two completely identical cars in perfect condition in the poor parts of the Bronx and Silicon Valley’s Palo Alto, raised the hood, took off the license plates, left the doors open, and waited to see what would happen.

-The car parked in the Bronx had 20 instances of destruction and looting within 2 days, and it had to be removed with 2 trucks.
+The car parked in the Bronx had 20 instances of destruction and looting within 2 days, and it took 2 trucks to remove it.
 By contrast, the Palo Alto car was unharmed for a week.
-In fact, when it started to rain, one passerby had lowered the car’s hood to protect the motor.
+In fact, when it started to rain, one passerby lowered the car’s hood to protect the motor.

-To continue the experiment, Zimbardo decided cause some visible damage to the Palo Alto vehicle, including breaking one of the windows.
-From that point, once the vehicle was clearly abandoned, the Palo Alto residents behaved the exact same way as the Bronx residents had.
+To continue the experiment, Zimbardo caused some visible damage to the Palo Alto vehicle, including breaking one of the windows.
+From that point, once the vehicle was clearly abandoned, the Palo Alto residents behaved the same way as the Bronx residents had.

 Lawnchair Larry

-On 1982-07-02 in San Pedro, California, Larry Walters and his girlfriend filled 42 8-foot weather balloons with helium and attached them to his lawn chair.
-He then took a parachute, snacks, a pellet gun, camera, and CB radio and released the restraints.
+On July 2, 1982, in San Pedro, California, Larry Walters and his girlfriend filled 42 8-foot weather balloons with helium and attached them to his lawn chair.
+He then took a parachute, snacks, a pellet gun, a camera, and a CB radio and released the restraints.

 His original plan was to drift into the Mojave Desert and shoot out balloons slowly until he safely landed.